tsoenen/qrest/docs/source/configuration.rst

 schema
 ------

-The schema argument is only supported by the BodyParameter.
-It specifies a dictionary with a json schema to which the value of the parameter should obey.
+The data in a body can range from a trivial key-value pair, to a complex nested multi-level structure.
+For body structures that are too complex to be covered by a manageable set of key-value pair BodyParameters, a single BodyParameter can be used to cover the entire structure (see ``name`` attribute).
+The optional ``schema`` argument specifies a dictionary that describes the data format of the structure.
-If combined with example or default, they should obey the schema.
+The value of the BodyParameter must obey this schema, as must values for the ``example`` and ``default`` attributes.